We have five factories and 19 years of experience in plant extracts

 Mechanism of Antioxidant Action

-The antioxidant properties of Citrus bioflavonoids work through several mechanisms:
+The antioxidant properties of citrus bioflavonoids work through several mechanisms:

 1. Free Radical Scavenging: They directly neutralize free radicals, preventing them from causing oxidative damage to cells.